invveritas/lib7shifts/README.rst

 lib7shifts
 ==========

-A library/CLI for interacting with the 7shifts REST API in Python3.
+A user-created library/CLI for interacting with the 7shifts REST API in Python3.
+This library is not officially supported or maintained by 7shifts, nor is its use endorsed by 7shifts.
+As a user-made library, no warranties or guarantees of future interoperability may be made, and features are included solely at the discretion of our package maintainer.
+If you would like to help us support and maintain this project, please reach out on Github.

 Before using this library, it's a good idea to be familiar with 7shifts, itself, and read the API documentation, here: